 If you’ve done repairs, painted, cleaned, and otherwise prepared your home, leave your smartphone behind and hire a professional to take photos of your home.
 You’ll want to be sure you accurately depict the best features of your home and use them to market your home properly.

-Your real estate agent will know how to target the right buyers, stage your home properly, and set up open houses and showings to attract strong buyers for a quick and smooth transaction.
+A local real estate agent will know how to target the right buyers, stage your home properly, and set up open houses and showings to attract strong buyers for a quick and smooth transaction.
 No one wants to see an empty home, so instead take the time to let professionals give your home the first impression it deserves to buyers.

 5. Price your home properly